-The way a template looks shouldn't be too foreign to you if you're already used to django; but just in case you're wondering, here's an example:
+The way a template looks shouldn't be too foreign to you if you're already used to django; but just in case you're wondering, here's an example.

 '''

-Hi {{ contact.name }},
+Hi {{ recipient.name }},

-{{ content.poster.name }} has posted a comment on your blog titled {{ content.article.title }}.
+{{ object.poster.name }} has posted a comment on your blog titled

+{{ object.article.title }}.

 '''

 Note that the exact variables available will depend on which model the notification is attached to.
+This example assumes bulk is turned off.

-4.2 Variables
+4.3 Variables